cheapstockquotes/Market--Data--REST--Download--tool/README.md

 # Market  Data  REST  Download  tool
 CheapStockQuotes provides a reliable and cost effective market data feed for web sites and application developers through REST API calls.
 Response data is realtime (non-delayed) and dates back 30 years.
 Cheapstockquotes has all U.S. Stocks, Futures, Indexes, Etfs, Funds and International Currencies and some Crypto Currencies.
+We've recently added Extended Pre-market and Post-market pricing data to the Historical Quotes service.

 The repository code is an example application to make REST API calls to https://www.cheapstockquotes.com